Houston Slip and Fall Lawyers

 Trespassers.
 Trespassers are owed the lowest duty under the law in that they can only bring a claim if they are injured willfully, wantonly or through gross negligence.
 However, it case of children, the attractive nuisance doctrine applies and can subject a property owner to liability to trespassing children.

-Get Help from a Top Houston Slip and Fall Lawyer
+Get Help from a Highly Rated Houston Slip and Fall Lawyer

 If you have been injured in a slip and fall or trip and fall accident on another’s property, contact Board-Certified Personal Injury Lawyers at Fleming Law Personal Injury Attorney for a free consultation.
-Call our law offices at 737-201-0543 today.
+Call a slip and fall accident lawyer at our law offices at 737-201-0543 today.
 An experienced Houston slip and fall attorney is waiting to help you with your slip and fall injury accident claim and make sure the party responsible for your injuries is held liable.
 Our accident attorneys can help you seek compensation for your medical bills, lost wages, and even pain and suffering.
+We’ve been helping accident and injury victims with slip and fall claims in Texas for years, and we are ready to help you.